-The proposed annexation is contiguous to the city limits along the side and rear property lines for approximately 500 feet.
+The proposed property is contiguous to the city limits along the side and rear property line for approximately 340 feet.
 No long linear extensions are proposed.
 The annexation would not create any islands.

 Policy 14.4.2 Concept Plans and Sub-area Master Plans for unincorporated areas within the Urban Growth Boundary shall include an assessment of the fiscal impacts of providing public services to the area upon annexation, including the costs and benefits to the city as a whole.